 Step 1: Damage reported

 Hosts must report damage within 24 hours after the trip ends to start the claims process.
-Claims requests received more than 24 hours after the end of a trip won’t qualify for claims review.
-Once damage is reported, a claims specialist will be in touch with the host and guest within 24 hours.
+Claims requests received more than 24 hours after the end of a trip may not be eligible for protection.
+If the host or guest has chosen the claim to be Turo managed, a claims specialist will be in touch with the host and guest within 24 hours.
 Learn more about how to report damage.

 After the process begins, there are two options for resolving a claim: